• Skip to primary navigation

 Rhubarb is know for its beautiful red stems and green leaves.
 However the leaves are poisonous, so make sure to discard them before using it in any dish.
 It’s known as the pie plant since it is actually a vegetable but has been classified as a fruit.

-While the leaves are poisonous the stalks are rich in nutrients, like vitamin K, potassium and vitamin C. It is also high in fiber and antioxidants including anthocyanins.(check out this article for more health benefits.)
+While the leaves are poisonous the stalks are rich in nutrients, like vitamin K, potassium and vitamin C. It is also high in fiber and antioxidants including anthocyanins.(check out this article for more information.)

 There are two types of rhubarb and they have a slightly different growing season, but you still will not find fresh rhubarb year round.
 Some of the rhubarb stalks will be green and some red depending on the variety.
 The green are actually a little sweeter than the red.